Getting Started

 - VScode - Easy to use with lots of plugins to make your life easier.

-- Helix - A text editor written in Rust!
+- Zed - A text editor written in Rust!

 - Vim - For hardcore programmers.